silentdiverchris/Jiminy/README.md

 ## Tag names & synonyms

-All the tag names and synonyms for them are customisable, in the default settings fragment below, you can add a tag to mark an item as complete with 'completed', 'closed' or 'x'.
-Bucket has a synonym of 'b' and priority 'p', you can have as many synonyms as you like.
+All the tag names and the synonyms for them are customisable.
+The default settings fragment below shows you can add a tag to mark an item as complete with 'completed', 'closed' or 'x'.
+Bucket has a synonym of 'b' and priority 'p' or 'pri', you can have as many synonyms as you like.

 On startup, if any names or synonyms clash, it will complain and refuse to run.